appcelerator-archive/amp/README.md

 While not recommended for production use quite yet, it's getting close (anticipated shortly after v0.12 in mid-June).
 In the meantime, you can use the current playground hosted at `cloud.appcelerator.io`, and you can also host your own cluster.
-You can even create a full cluster on your own laptop with `amp cluster create` using the CLI.
+You can even create a full cluster on your own laptop with `amp -s localhost cluster create` using the CLI.

 ## Getting started